This blog is the second in the FlexDeploy Loves OIC blog series:

 FlexDeploy Configuration

 To assist in the creation of the connection plan, we will create a utility workflow and utility project that can be used to create a connection plan for the given service call.
-Let’s start with the utility workflow by clicking on the Workflows page, click on the plus sign and configure as follows:
+Let’s start with the utility workflow by clicking on the Workflows page, click on the Create button and configure as follows:

-Now that we have the Main tab configured, we can configure the workflow, add the createConnectionPlan and copy operations.
+Now we can configure the workflow and add the createConnectionPlan and copy operations.
 Click on the Definition tab and configure a workflow input so this workflow can be used for any connections.
 The workflow inputs will appear on the execution form for the project and will allow the user to enter the connection name.
 Click on the Inputs icon to create the workflow input.

 The following configuration will be needed to create the input:

-Now we can add the createConnectionPlan operation to the workflow palette and configure as follows:
+Now we can add the createConnectionPlan operation to the workflow palette and configure the connection list to be a groovy property.
+Then choose the input that you made in the previous step.

 Click on Activate to save and activate this workflow for execution.
-Now we can create the utility project and associate this workflow to the project and prepare for execution.
-Click on the projects page and create a new utility project.
+Now we can create the utility project and associate this workflow to the project in preparation of execution.
+Click the plus in the top right corner and choose Create Project to create a new blank project of type Utility.

-Click on the second tab (Configuration – Blue) and configure as follows:
+Click on the second tab (Configuration) and configure as follows:

 Execution